 Musicians like me currently live from the sales of their concert tickets.
 And now that we are all in quarantine, we continue to share our music online, but we have no revenue from it.
 However, I see that many artists are gathering together such as the artist Noa Nini who shared on her Instagram account the call by musical artists for basic fairness in the digital marketplace.
 As a musical artist, you can sign the online petition, addressed to Susan Wojciki, Youtube CEO; Sundar Pichai, Google CEO; and Mark Zuckerberg, Facebook CEO.

 (And as we speak, Spotify just launched COVID-19 Music Relief…)

-During this period of confinement, many of your concerts were postponed, some cancelled.
+During this period of confinement, many of your concerts were postponed, and some canceled.
 If you find the words, could you help us understand what happens on stage when you play in front of total strangers?

-What do you listen at the moment in order to have hope and stay positive?
+What do you listen to at the moment in order to have hope and stay positive?